EXPLAINER-Nord Stream's turbine tussle puts spotlight on equipment | Headlines

 At the heart of the tussle lies SGT-A65, a Siemens Energy turbine that is 12 metres long and weighs 20 tonnes, and needs to be transported back to Gazprom's Nord Stream Portovaya compressor station after undergoing maintenance.
 The turbine is stuck in transit in Germany, with Russia pointing to outstanding issues around its transport and sanctions, while Germany is blaming Moscow for deliberately holding up the process.

 The Kremlin on Tuesday said a second turbine at the compressor station has some defects.
-Siemens Energy declined to comment.
+Siemens Energy said its turbine maintenance was a routine procedure, and that there had been no complications during the last 10 years of maintenance.

+"At this point in time, we thus see no link between the turbine and the gas cuts that have been implemented or announced," it said.
+WHAT'S THE PROBLEM?

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)